-Insurance and Coding
+Insurance and Coding Certificate of Achievement

-The Health Technologies Department developed this Certificate of Achievement to train students in basic and advanced procedural and disease coding, health insurance claims billing, insurance claims registry maintenance, tracing unpaid claims, and evaluating rejected claims.
+- The Health Technologies Department developed this Certificate - of Achievement to train students in basic and advanced procedural and disease coding, health insurance claims billing, insurance claims registry maintenance, tracing unpaid claims, and evaluating rejected claims.
 Students also participate in administrative skills externships in local clinical sites as part of the program.